-As the Wall Street Journal reported, big retailers are fighting this, but its impact will likely be felt much more deeply by small businesses down the supply chain, including shipping volumes and other logistical considerations.
+As the Wall Street Journal reported, its impact could be felt deeply by small business owners, including shipping volumes and other logistical considerations.

-Many small business owners fear potential layoffs or having to raise prices as they deal with increased cost of goods sold.
+Many small business owners fear potential layoffs or raise prices as they deal with increased cost of goods sold.
 Some say they’d have to shut down entirely.

-More than 95% of U.S. importers have fewer than 250 employees, according to 2014 U.S. Census data.
-If the proposed tax plan change happens, many don’t have the cash reserves to weather the storm or flexibility to re-align their supply chains to get the tax breaks.
+More than 95 percent of U.S. importers have fewer than 250 employees, according to 2014 U.S. Census data.
+If the proposal tax plan change happens, many don’t have the cash reserves to weather the storm or flexibility to re-align their supply chains to get the tax breaks.

-Meanwhile, small businesses who export or produce domestically view it as a field-leveling opportunity as they can be more competitive on price.
+Meanwhile, small businesses who export or produce domestically view it as an opportunity for a level playing field.

 Those who support the plan say the dollar will rise to offset the tax change.
 According to the WSJ, “Economists say that the tax change would help push up the dollar—which would in turn lowering the cost of imports and help to offset the extra taxes.”

 So, what are we really talking about here when it comes to tax liability and tax benefits?

 Here’s generally how it would work, according to an example used in the article:

 What questions remain around the Border-Adjustment Tax Plan?